-Ronald Fielding, group vice president of Hormel Foods Corporations says:
+Ronald Fielding, group vice president of Hormel Foods Corporations, says:

-“One of the worst things to say to a prospect is, What are your needs?
-A good salesman already knows,”.
+One of the worst things to say to a prospect is, What are your needs?
+A good salesman already knows.

-Prospects expect salespeople to do their homework and not waste their time making meaningless questions.
+With the internet, researching a business prospect is simpler than ever.
+Prospects expect salespeople to do their homework and not waste their time asking meaningless questions.